In order for Sofia or a database to interpret your question, you have to construct a search statement that could look something like this:

 Using the asterisk at the end of environment* would retrieve any document containing the words:

 environment / environments / environmental / environmentally / environmentalism / environmentalist

 Placing the asterisk too soon in a word may produce some unintended results.
 For example, "env*" will search for "environment," but it will also find unrelated terms like: "envoy," "envious," "envenom," "envelope," "envision," etc.

 Your search strategy will usually include more than one idea.
-In order for the Library Catalogue or database to understand exactly what you are looking for, use parentheses ( ) to group all the related search terms that represent one idea.
+In order for Sofia or a database to understand exactly what you are looking for, use parentheses ( ) to group all the related search terms that represent one idea.